loopwerk/loopwerk.io/content/articles/2025-06-19-type-systems.md

 ---
 tags: python, swift, javascript, saga, insights
-summary: I recently ported my static site generator Saga from Swift to both Python and TypeScript.
+summary: I recently ported Saga from Swift to both Python and TypeScript.
 It was a fascinating exercise in cognitive dissonance, especially when it came to their type systems.
-This is a tale of that experience.
 ---

 # A tale of three type systems: Python, TypeScript, and Swift